The4codeblocks/luanti_node_entities/README.md

 local nodedef = {
   ...
   function _nodeentity_step(self, dtime, moveresult), -- runs exclusively on node entities, identical to <step> in entity defintions
+  <other callbacks> -- current entity is appended to the end of function arguments
   ...
 }
 ```